sroberts/sroberts.github.io/_posts/9999-01-01-hunting-tools.md

 As far as network visibility goes the ideal world is full content monitoring.
 Before Moloch there were limited options.

-- A homebuilt system based on tiptop, where all you're paying for is storage, but with a clunky interface.
+- A homebuilt system based on [tcpdump](http://www.tcpdump.org/), where all you're paying for is storage, but with a clunky interface.
 - An expensive commercial system, great interfaces, but wildly limited storage coming with a crazy price tag.

 Full stop.